rongkangw/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to assign a member to a certain event via command line
+1. User requests to assign a member to a certain event
 2. System displays success message
 3. System displays the member with the event tag